SEARED CONSCIENCE

 “YOLO, you only live once so enjoy your life to the max no matter what.”

 NUMBED WORLD.
 A seared conscience is becoming increasingly common in these last days, a spiritual disease spreading rapidly all around us.
 Turn on the TV or radio, and the headlines are dark and heartbreaking: corruption in government, broken families, children rebelling against parents, betrayal among friends, and abuse within homes.
-Nations rage against nations, morality has fallen and is openly mocked, and people neither fear God nor tremble at the penalty of sin.
-And these are not random events but symptoms of spiritual decay, hearts hardened by sin.
-Worse still, many are not only comfortable with evil but proud of it, unashamed, unrepentant, and influential in leading others astray.
+Nations rage against nations, morality has fallen and is openly mocked, and people neither fear God nor terrified at the penalty of sin.
+And these are not random events but symptoms of spiritual decay.
+Worse still, many are not only comfortable with evil but proud of it, bold and unrepentant, and influential in leading others astray.

-A SPARK OF LIGHT.
+A SPECK OF LIGHT.
 But is there hope for a seared conscience?

 Yes...there is!